datacentricdesign/id5415/collections/_drafts/2-1-self-study.md

 self-study-id: 2
 self-study-of: id5415-2
 tags:
 introduction: In this module, the self-study material focus on the fundamentals of programming.
 While this course is not a programming course, we will explore the necessary basics to get started such as state and code management.
 We will motivate the choice of Python for this course, and introduce a few specifics to Python.
-Finally, we will introduce the concept of version control systems and code library, necessary step to use code from others and collaborate.
+Finally, we will introduce the concept of Version Control Systems and code library, necessary step to use code from others and collaborate.
 ---

 ---